sanuwanihewa/D2Diff/README.md

 # D2Diff

-This repo contains the supported pytorch code and configurations for ual-Domain Diffusion Model for Accurate Multi-Contrast MRI Synthesis Article.
+This repo contains the supported pytorch code and configurations for Dual-Domain Diffusion Model for Accurate Multi-Contrast MRI Synthesis Article.
 **D2-Diff Architecture**  <br />

 ![alt text](figures/framework.png)

 **System Requirement**  <br />
-All the experiments of MU-Diff are conducted on Ubuntu 20.04 Focal version with Python 3.8.
+All the experiments of D2Diff are conducted on Ubuntu 20.04 Focal version with Python 3.8.

 ***Installation Guide***  <br />
 Prepare an environment with python>=3.8 and install dependencies.
 ```
 pip install -r requirements.txt
 ```
 **Dataset Preparation**  <br />
 The experiments are conducted on one publicly available dataset and one in-house healthy dataset,
   * BraTS2019 Dataset : [https://www.med.upenn.edu/cbica/brats2019/data.html](https://www.med.upenn.edu/cbica/brats2019/data.html)